junior1407/Competitive-Programming/readme.md

 - Problems:

   - [Tarzan](https://olimpiada.ic.unicamp.br/pratique/p2/2012/f1/tarzan/): Check if it`s possible to go to all vertices.
 Any visited technique will work.
+  - [Game on Leaves](https://codeforces.com/contest/1363/problem/C): Can be solved by removing each leaf one by one.
+Or checking a general condidition to determine the winner in O(1).

 # Search:boom: